 Composing a map is easier if you make use of the canvas grid to position the different elements.
 Review the settings for the layout grid:

-- 1. In the Layout tab expand the Guides and Grid region. - 2.
-Check that Grid spacing is set to 10 mm and that Snap tolerance is set to 5 px.
+- In the Composition tab expand the Grid region.

+- Check that Spacing is set to 10 mm.

+- And that Tolerance is set to 2 mm.

 You need to activate the use of the grid: